 HSH reduced its total assets by 13 percent to 76.5 billion euros ($91 billion) and reported a 10 percent rise in pre-tax earnings to 201 million euros in the first nine months.
 In the full year 2016, it posted 121 million euros in pre-tax profit.

 The bank, which became the world’s largest ship lender in an aggressive expansion strategy in the 2000s, still has non-performing ship loans worth 6 billion euros in its non-core division, but aims to cut its exposure to 3.6 billion by the end of 2018.

 Like its peers, HSH has benefited from first signs of recovery in the shipping market in recent months.

 That also lifted local rival NordLB’s nine-month earnings, which on Wednesday reported a pre-tax profit of 326 million euros after a loss of 624 million in the year-earlier period.

 NordLB said that it aims to reduce its non-performing ship portfolio to 5 billion by end-2019 from 9.1 billion euros now.

 As part of NordLB’s restructuring, the lender has put its property lender Deutsche Hypothekenbank up for sale.

-Peers Aareal and Deutsche Pfandbriefbank (PBB) are expected to hand in final offers for Deutsche Hypo on Thursday, sources familiar with the matter said, adding that it remained unclear whether LBBW would also submit a binding bid.
+Peers Aareal, Deutsche Pfandbriefbank (PBB) and LBBW are expected to hand in final offers for Deutsche Hypo on Thursday, sources familiar with the matter said.

-NordLB, Aareal, PBB and LBBW declined to comment. ($1 = 0.8436 euros) (Editing by Adrian Croft and Keith Weir)
+Aareal and PBB declined to comment, while LBBW was not available for comment. ($1 = 0.8436 euros) (Editing by Adrian Croft)